 The California Community Colleges Board of Governors approved changes that established system-wide enrollment priorities designed to ensure classes are available for students seeking job training, degree attainment or transfer, and to reward students who make progress toward their educational goals.

 New students who have completed college orientation and assessment and who have developed education plans, as well as continuing students in good academic standing who have not exceeded 100 units, will have priority over students who do not meet these criteria.
-Among these students, active-duty military and veterans and current and former foster youth will continue to have Level 1 registration priority for courses.
+Among these students, active-duty military, veterans, current and former foster youth and homeless students will continue to have Level 1 registration priority for courses.
 Students in the Extended Opportunity Programs and Services (EOPS and CARE), CalWORKs, and Disabled Students Programs and Services will also have priority.